rarisenpai/ai-memory-sdk/README.md

 +========================================+
 ```

-Memories can also be explicitly searched with semantic search to retrieve relevant historical messages and place them back into context.
+Messages can optionally be stored in archival memory (Letta's external long-term storage) by setting `skip_vector_storage=False`, enabling semantic search to retrieve relevant passages and inject them back into context.

 ## Subject Model (Generalized API)